Sorry, you need to enable JavaScript to visit this website.

 ADRA Danmark is a development and humanitarian relief organisation.
 The NGO works to ensure all people have equal rights and possibilities for the future.
 ADRA Denmark has a youth section aiming to engage young people in global issues.
 The section is managed by young volunteers in the 15–30 age group.

-Mission East (Mission Øst): Mission East is a relief and development organisation working in crisis-affected countries in the former Soviet Union, the Middle East and Asia.
+Mission East (Mission Øst): Mission East is a relief and development organisation working in crisis-affected countries in the former Soviet Union, the Middle East, and Asia.
 Mission East delivers emergency relief during disasters as well as long-term development assistance.

 International Media Support: International Media Support (IMS) is a non-profit organisation working to strengthen the capacity of media to reduce conflict, strengthen democracy and facilitate dialogue.

-CARE Danmark: CARE Danmark focuses on strengthening the capacities of poor people living in rural areas to improve their livelihoods, as well as the recognition of and respect for their rights.
+CARE Danmark: CARE Danmark focuses on strengthening the capacity of poor people living in rural areas to improve their livelihoods, as well as the recognition of and respect for their rights.
 CARE Danmark concentrates on nine countries in Africa and Asia in which the organisation cooperates closely with local society.
 CARE’s work in developing countries is carried out by local employees, who account for 97% of all employees in CARE.

 Danish Trade Union Development Agency (Ulandssekretariatet): The Danish Trade Union Development Agency (DTDA) is the Danish trade union movement’s organisation for international development cooperation.

-Forests of the world (Verdens skove) is an international environment and development organisation working for forest conservation and global sustainability goals.
+Forests of the World (Verdens skove) is an international environment and development organisation working for forest conservation and global sustainability goals.
 The organisation involves volunteers in their work.

 General distribution of responsibility